-When thinking about what kinds of social media platforms to use for the project ‘Art-off the wall’ it was pretty self-explanatory.
-The project was designed specifically for Instagram and would not be as successful on other platforms; but the problem I have found, even within my own personal page, is how to get people to view it.
-Instagram is not the easiest to stumble upon new content but rather shows you what you have chosen to like or follow.
+When thinking about what kind of social media platforms to use for the project ‘Art-off the wall’ it was pretty self-explanatory.
+The project was designed specifically for Instagram and would not be as successful on other platforms.
+The problem I have found, even within my own personal page, is in how to get people to view it.
+With Instagram, is not the easiest to stumble upon new content but rather shows you what you have chosen to like or follow.

-One of the key objectives for this project was not only to benefit us as content creators but also to benefit these artists and be able to showcase their work to a wider audience than they already have.
-Now the question posed is how can we tap into that existing primary audience with a brand new page with no followers….
+One of the key objectives for this project was not only to benefit us as content creators but also to benefit the artists and be able to showcase their work to a wider audience than they already have.
+Now the question posed for us is: how can we tap into their existing primary audiences with a brand new page and no followers….

 As a starting off point, we began to like and follow the artists, similar pages to ours like Now This and 60 sec docs, as well as any hash tags that relate to each artists’ medium.
 This helped a little bit and we tapped into our own close personal networks getting us up to 50 followers before posting anything.
 It wasn’t until the lecture that I realized it is not totally one sided and we don’t have to rely on promoting the posts and gaining followers all on our own.